readbeyond/aeneas/docs/source/libtutorial.rst

 which are described in the :ref:`clitutorial`.

-Moreover, the ``aeneas.tools`` module also contains the following programs, useful for debugging or converting between different file formats:
+Moreover, the ``aeneas.tools`` package also contains the following programs, useful for debugging or converting between different file formats:

 * ``aeneas.tools.convert_syncmap``: convert a sync map from a format to another